slava-basko/specification-php/README.md

 # Specification Pattern

-Encapsulate your business logic for readable, clear, and maintainable purposes.
+Encapsulate your business decisions for readable, clear, and maintainable purposes.

 Read it if you are not familiar with Specification pattern [http://www.martinfowler.com/apsupp/spec.pdf].